Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

   - POST /knowledgebases/<*knowledge-base-id*>/generateAnswer
   - Host: <*your-hostname*> // This is the Full URL starting with https: and ending with /qnamaker
   - Authorization: EndpointKey <*your-endpoint-key*>

-* Open the lab4 code you downloaded at the end of session 8, or download it now from here [QnAWeatherBot C# Sample](https://github.com/Kaiqb/experiment/tree/master/training/Code/Lab4%20QnAWeatherBot) (**add correct link when this is published**).
+* Open the lab5 code you downloaded at the end of session 10, or download it now from here [DispatchWeatherBot C# Sample](https://github.com/Kaiqb/experiment/tree/master/training/Code/Lab5%20Dispatch) (**add correct link when this is published**).

 * Locate and open file appsettings.json
 * Now add your saved connection values into this code:
   ``` JSON